codercol/testmapg/readme.md

 	3. Run npm install http-server

 	4. Run http-server in "OC P7" directory.
 Then type localhost:8080 in your browser url bar.
-That's it, you're done.

-	5. Enjoy !

-* ON WINDOWS :

-	Come on, let's be serious for a second.
-Install Linux.

-* ON MAC OS :

-	Refer to section about windows.